 A retrospective insurance policy depends on losses that the insured experiences during their policy period:

-- The insured person initially pays a premium based on what their losses are expected to be.
+- The insured person initially pays a standard premium based on what their losses are expected to be.

-- Then, once the policy period is over, the premium is adjusted (increased or decreased) to match the insured individual’s actual losses.
+- Then, once the policy period is over, the retro premium is adjusted (increased or decreased) to match the insured individual’s actual losses.

 Retrospective rating in workers’ compensation is an alternative to guaranteed cost.
 When insurance is based on guaranteed cost, the premium is not affected by the number of claims a worker makes (or how large their claims are) during their policy period.

-Calculating the Retro Premium
+Calculation Breakdown of the Retro Premium

-To calculate the premium on a retrospective workers’ comp policy, the insurance carrier will combine the basic premium (which covers the insurer’s costs to issue and maintain the policy) with the converted losses (which include expenses of claim adjustments and claim payments made by the insurer).
-That number is then multiplied by a “tax multiplier.”
-This might produce the official retro premium, or there might be additional factors added to the total if the plan includes loss limits.
+The insurance carrier will combine the basic premium (the insurer’s costs to issue and maintain the policy) with the converted losses (expenses of claim adjustments and payments made by the insurer) and multiply it by a “tax multiplier.”

-When Retro Workers’ Comp Plans Are Adjusted
+When Retro Workers’ Compensation Plans Are Adjusted

 Types of Retro Workers’ Compensation Plans